Ns-Bots/TG-RENAMER-BOT/README.md

 ## Available Commands 🤖
 ```
 start - check whether bot is alive or not
+rename - reply to the media with new name
 mode - change video upload mode to file or video
+savethumbnail - reply to a photo to save as permanent thumbnail
 showthumbnail - to check permanent thumbnail
 deletethumbnail - to delete the permanent thumbnail
 help - know how to use the bot